For Service & Free Quote CALL 386-767-7451

 3. Waist Segmentation: Ants have a distinct waist, or petiole, that separates the thorax and abdomen, giving them a narrow, constricted appearance.
 Termites lack this waist segmentation, with a more cylindrical body shape.

-Treatment Options for Drywood Termite Infestations in Florida Homes
+Treatment for Drywood Termite Infestations in Florida Homes

 Drywood termites pose a significant threat to the structural integrity of homes in Florida, infesting drywood elements and causing damage that can be costly to repair.
 Fortunately, homeowners have several treatment options available to effectively eliminate dry wood termite infestations and protect their homes from further damage.